Language selection

 Stewardship: Public service operations

 Possessing a wide variety of functional skills is imperative for leaders in the public service of Canada to ensure effective governance, policy implementation, financial and resource management, and compliance.
 This contributes to the overall success of public service operations and the delivery of services to the people of Canada.
-This section features three topics:
+This section features four topics.

 Collective responsibility